dosemu2/dosemu2/doc/README.txt

    change the configuration of your modem software between boots of native DOS and Linux)

-   However, you may use your favorite DOS mousedriver and directly let it drive COM1 by changing the below variables (rest of variables unchanged)
+   However, you may use your favorite DOS mouse driver and directly let it drive COM1 by changing the below variables (rest of variables unchanged)

       $_com1 = "/dev/mouse"
       $_mouse_dev = "com1"

-   And finaly, when you have a PS2 mouse on your machine you use the builtin mousedriver (not your mouse.com) to get it work: ( again leaving the rest of variables unchanged)
+   And finaly, when you have a PS/2 or USB mouse on your machine you use the built-in mouse driver (not your mouse.com) to get it work: ( again leaving the rest of variables unchanged)

       $_mouse = "ps2"
       $_mouse_dev = "/dev/mouse"

-   When using a PS2 mouse or when having more then 2 serial ports you may of course assign _any_ free serialdevice to COM1, COM2.
+   When using a PS/2 or USB mouse or when having more then 2 serial ports you may of course assign _any_ free serialdevice to COM1, COM2.
 The order doesn't matter:

-      $_com1 = "/dev/cua2"
+      $_com1 = "/dev/ttyS2"
-      $_com2 = "/dev/cua0"
+      $_com2 = "/dev/ttyS0"
      _________________________________________________________________

 2.1.10.
 Printers